willjp/vim-taskmage/README.rst

 Syntax:
 =======

-Task-data is stored in json-formatted files assigned the extension ``.ptask``.
+Task-data is stored in json-formatted files assigned the extension ``.mtask``.
 With this plugin enabled, opening one of these files using vim parses that file, and replaces the loaded buffer with a ReStructuredText inspired task-list.